 Your Colombia Travel FAQs Answered: Crime Rates, Vaccinations, & More

 ViaHero · May 10, 2018

-If you’re thinking about traveling to Colombia, there’s never been a better time!
+If you’re thinking about traveling to Colombia, there’s never been a better time.
 From incredible food, music, and nightlife to pristine rainforests, beautiful beaches, and breathtaking coffee plantations, Colombia is absolutely bursting with charm and adventure.
-We guarantee that once you’ve tasted the warmth and vitality of Colombian life, you’ll never want to leave.
-Keep reading for answers to Frequently Asked Questions about travel to Colombia; once you do, feel free to message us with any questions you still might have!
+Keep reading for answers to Frequently Asked Questions about travel to Colombia; then, message us with any questions you still might have!

 Q: Do I need a visa to travel to Colombia?

 How awesome is that?
 If you’re traveling to Colombia as a tourist, you don’t have to apply for a visa in advance.
-When you enter the country, you’ll simply be asked to show your passport and a valid return ticket.
-If everything’s on the up and up, you’ll have 90 days to take in all the loveliness Colombia has to offer on a standard tourist visa!
+When you enter the country, just show your passport and a valid return ticket, and you’ll have 90 days to experience Colombia on a standard tourist visa.
 Check out this article for more information on the Colombian visa process including restrictions, extensions, and fees.

 Q: Is Colombia safe?